robotology/simmechanics-to-urdf/README.md

 ~~~

 ##### Sensors Parameters
-Sensor information can be expressed using arrays of sensor options:
+Sensor information can be expressed using arrays of sensor options.
+Note that given that the URDF still does not support an official format for expressing sensor information,
+this script will output two different elements for each sensor:
+* a `<gazebo>` element, necessary to simulate the sensor in Gazebo when loading the URDF, as documented in http://gazebosim.org/tutorials?tut=ros_gzplugins .
+* a more URDF-like `<sensor>` element, in particular the variant supported by the iDynTree library, as documented in https://github.com/robotology/idyntree/blob/master/doc/model_loading.md .

 | Attribute name   | Type   | Default Value | Description  |